cirius-go/gojen/README.md

 quickly, regardless of the language or framework.
 It reduces the amount of code that developers must repeatedly write.

+It use golang 'text/template' to handle template file content.
+With quality builtin pipeline for generating code purpose.

 ## Guide

 ### Pipeline